 When rehabilitative alimony has been ordered, a recipient may ask the court to extend payments if he or she has not finished a training program or obtained a job as anticipated.
 The person requesting the change will need to provide adequate proof of changed circumstances.

 The 2014 law also allows the court to terminate or suspend alimony payments, after considering various factors, if the recipient cohabitates with another person.
 Remarriage by the recipient spouse will usually result in termination of open or limited duration alimony.
 The death of either former spouse terminates all forms of alimony payments.
 The 2014 law also created a presumption that alimony payments will end once the payor reaches full retirement age defined as the age when the payor can receive full Social Security benefits.
 However, if the recipient can show good cause, the court may require alimony payments to continue.

 Calculating the amount and payment duration of alimony in NJ is complicated.
 Anyone contemplating divorce and anticipating the need for alimony should consult with an experienced family law attorney.
-Therefore, you should call the Law Offices of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+Therefore, you should call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.